California Transparency in Supply Chains Act and United Kingdom Modern Slavery Act

 LivaNova requires employees, agents, and representatives (together, “Employees”) to comply with our Code of Business Conduct and Ethics., This code mandates compliance with all laws applicable to it or the conduct of its business regardless of location.
 LivaNova proactively promotes ethical behavior and expects Employees to report violation of laws, rules, regulations, or our Code of Business Conduct and Ethics.
 LivaNova provides methods for reporting violations or concerns in good-faith, confidentially and anonymously, and fully investigates each report.

 Prior to engaging with a third-party supplier, LivaNova evaluates suppliers through a risk based business review process.
-Our review process does not currently focus on measuring or evaluating specific risks of human trafficking or slavery in our supply chain.
-All suppliers, however, are expected to comply with applicable laws and regulations, including those related to slavery and human trafficking.
+Suppliers are expected to comply with applicable laws and regulations, including those related to slavery and human trafficking, as typically specified in our purchase order terms and conditions, contracts, or agreements.

 LivaNova reserves the right to verify supplier compliance with our defined requirements.
 We regularly audit suppliers who impact our quality system to confirm services or materials provided conform to defined requirements.
-Audits are performed by LivaNova or third parties contracted by LivaNova.
+Audits are performed by LivaNova or third parties contracted by LivaNova and may include site visits.

 LivaNova reserves the right to request immediate corrective action where noncompliance is identified, and has the right to terminate agreements with those suppliers who do not comply with our terms and conditions.